-I currently have some room in all three classes.
+I occasionally have some room in any of above times.
 If interested, please call to discuss

-All agility classes are personally led by Beth Ostrowski-Parks, the owner of It’s PAWSible®.
-Beth is truly addicted to agility!
-She has been teaching and competing in the sport for almost two decades.
-Her own dogs have earned numerous agility championships through the years.
-When she’s not competing, she loves bringing the sport to others.
-Because behavior training is what I do, I feel I have a unique knack for “reading” dogs and offering support, encouragement and constructive feedback to their handlers to help the improve their teamwork.
+All agility classes are personally led by me, Beth Ostrowski-Parks, the owner of It’s PAWSible®.
+I am truly addicted to agility!
+I have been teaching and competing in the sport for over two decades.
+My own dogs have earned numerous agility championships through the years.
+When I'm not competing, I love teaching the sport to others.
+Because behavior training is what I do, I feel I have a unique knack for “reading” dogs and offering support, encouragement and constructive feedback to help my students improve their teamwork.

-In addition to her 18 years of experience training and competing in agility, Beth has provided behavioral help and training to thousands of pet dogs since 1995.
-She has earned her behavior consulting certification, Certified Behavior Consultant Canine (CBCC-KA) and has also earned two certifications for Pet Dog Training: One in the state of Connecticut in 1996 and one national certification through the Certification Council for Professional Dog Trainers in 2011, making her a Certified Pet Dog Trainer (CPDT-KA).
-Agility is her hobby with her own dogs as well as part of her work at It's PAWSible!.
+In addition to my 20 +years of experience training and competing in agility, I have provided behavioral help and training to 10,000 + dogs since 1995.
+I have earned my behavior consulting certification, Certified Behavior Consultant Canine (CBCC-KA) and I have also earned two certifications for Pet Dog Training: One in the state of Connecticut in 1996 and one national certification through the Certification Council for Professional Dog Trainers in 2011, making her a Certified Pet Dog Trainer (CPDT-KA).
+Agility is myr hobby with my own dogs as well as part of my work at It's PAWSible!.

-As far as agility credentials, she has earned 2 AKC Championships (MACH), 5 CPE Championships (C-ATCH), and a C-ATE (CPE Agility Team Extraordinare).
+As far as agility credentials, I have earned 2 AKC Championships (MACH), 5 CPE Championships (C-ATCH), and a C-ATE (CPE Agility Team Extraordinare).
 Within those championships are multiple agility titles with 8 different dogs.
-In addition to the "pet dog" classes and behavior consultations that Beth does weekly, she also teaches 7 agility classes a week.
-Her students are always very successful in agility.
+In addition to the "pet dog" classes and behavior consultations that I do weekly, I also teaches 6 agility classes a week.

-Even though Beth is a seasoned competitor, she still takes her own dogs to their own agility classes each week.
+Even though I consider myself a seasoned agility exhibitor, I still take my own dogs to their own agility classes each week.
 There is always more to learn about agility and handling courses.
 That's what makes it so fun.

-Beth competes with her dogs in AKC (American Kennel Club) Agility and CPE (Canine Performance Events) Agility.
+I compete with my dogs in AKC (American Kennel Club) Agility and CPE (Canine Performance Events) Agility.

 A solid foundation of obedience training is a must when it comes to agility.
 Dogs should know how to stay reliably, come when called and have a strong connection to their handler.
 This is what keeps group classes safe and organized.
-Even if a dog has these skills, or has taken Basic Manners classes elsewhere, Beth requires completion of the Basic Manners class at It's PAWSible! before entering an agility class here.
-This way Beth can get to know both you and your dog, and personally assess when your dog is ready for agility.
-And we guarantee that no matter where you are with your training in basic manners and skills, you and your dog will be challenged and learn something new in our Basic Manners classes.
-Beth prides herself in challenging every dog and handler team.
+Even if a dog has these skills, or has taken Basic Manners classes elsewhere, I require completion of the Basic Manners class at It's PAWSible! before entering an agility class here.
+This way I can get to know both you and your dog, and personally assess when your dog is ready for agility.
+And I guarantee that no matter where you are with your training in basic manners and skills, you and your dog will be challenged and learn something new in my Basic Manners classes.

 Another important reason for this policy is safety!
-When dog and handler teams take their beginner agility at It's PAWSible! all students can rest assured that EVERY dog has been here for at least 6 classes and Beth and her assistants know them well.
+When dog and handler teams take their beginner agility at It's PAWSible! all students can rest assured that EVERY dog has been here for at least 6 classes and my assistants and I know them well.
 In over 25 years of holding group classes It's PAWSible! has a perfect record of NO injuries or dog/dog incidents.
 I hope everyone understands that is not by accident, but by organized planning.